Magnus Hirschfeld was born in Kolberg, Poland in 1868 and was part of an Ashkenazi Jewish Family.

 In 1920, Hirschfeld was very badly beaten up by a group of völkisch activists who attacked him on the street.
 He was initially declared dead when the police arrived but he luckily did survive and he didn’t allow this to stop him.

-Hirschfeld was both quoted and caricatured in the press as a vociferous (outspoken) expert on sexual matter.
+Hirschfeld was both quoted and caricatured in the press as a vociferous (outspoken) expert on sexual matters.

 Einstein of Sex

 During his 1931 tour of the United States, he was dubbed “the Einstein of Sex”.
-He identified as a campaigner and a scientist, investigating and cataloging many varieties of sexuality, not just homosexuality.
+He identified as a campaigner and a scientist, investigating and cataloguing many varieties of sexuality, not just homosexuality.